-- The "Empowered SO/AC Membership Model" would rely on direct participation by SOs and ACs in a potential or actual membership body for exercise of community powers but would not require legal personhood (except for enforceability) and would allow opt-in re legal status. - The "Empowered SO/AC Designator Model" would formalize and expand upon the current roles of SOs and ACs in designating ICANN directors for exercise of community powers without a membership body but would not require legal personhood (except for enforceability) and would allow opt-in re legal status. - The "Community Mechanism as Sole Member (CMSM)" Model is an alternative that builds upon the more favorable concepts in the other models and simplifies certain implementation aspects.
-Decisions of the SOs/ACs in the Community Mechanism would directly determine exercise of the rights of the CMSM.
+- The "Empowered SO/AC Membership Model" would rely on direct participation by SOs and ACs in a potential or actual membership body for exercise of community powers but would not require legal personhood (except for enforceability) and would allow opt-in re legal status. - The "Empowered SO/AC Designator Model" would formalize and expand upon the current roles of SOs and ACs in designating ICANN directors for exercise of community powers without a membership body but would not require legal personhood (except for enforceability) and would allow opt-in re legal status. - The "Community Mechanism as Sole Member Medel (CMSM)" as Model is an alternative that builds upon the more favorable concepts in the other models and simplifies certain implementation aspects.
+Decisions of the SOs/ACs in the Community Mechanism would directly determine exercise of the rights of the Community Mechanism as Sole Member ("CMSM").CMSM. - The "Empowered SO/AC Designator Model" would formalize and expand upon the current roles of SOs and ACs in designating ICANN directors for exercise of community powers without a membership body but would not require legal personhood and would allow opt-in re-legal status. - The "Empowered SO/AC Membership Model" would rely on direct participation by SOs and ACs in a potential or actual membership body for exercise of community powers but would not require legal personhood and would allow opt in re legal status.

-Following discussions, and consultations with external legal counsel, the CCWG-Accountability concluded that it should proceed with the CMSM Model given the understanding that:
+Following discussions, and consultations with external legal counsel, the CCWG-Accountability concluded that it should proceed in its next public consultation only with the Community Mechanism as Sole Member CMSM Model (CMSM) given the understanding that:

-- It provides the required legal enforceability that the Empowered SO/AC Designator Model and Empowered SO/AC Membership Model could not. - It removes the problematic requirement for some SOs/ACs that they become legal persons, whether to participate as a member in the Empowered SO/AC Membership Model or to enforce rights in both the Empowered SO/AC Membership Model and Empowered SO/AC Designator Model. - It avoids the problem of differential rights with respect to statutory rights of SOs/ACs that become members compared to SOs/ACs that were not members associated with the Empowered SO/AC Membership Model. - By allowing action only upon support of the community through the Community Mechanism, it limits the issues related to the statutory rights of members associated with the Empowered SO/AC Membership Model which would allow members to dissolve ICANN and bring derivative suits.
+- It provides the required legal enforceability that the Empowered SO/AC Designator Model and Empowered SO/AC Membership Model could not. - It removes the problematic requirement for some SOs/ACs that they become legal persons, whether to participate as a member in the Empowered SO/AC Membership Model or to enforce rights in both the Empowered SO/AC Membership Model and Empowered SO/AC Designator Model. - It avoids the problem of differential rights with respect to statutory rights of Members SOs/ACs that become members compared to SOs/ACs that were not members associated with the Empowered SO/AC Membership Model. - ItBy allowing action only upon support of the community through the Community Mechanism, it limits the issues related to the statutory rights of members associated with the Empowered SO/AC Membership Model which would allow members to dissolve corporation|CANN| and bring derivative suits.

-The subsections below explain the CMSM Model.
-(As with any model, it is anticipated that there may be a level of detail that must be resolved in the drafting of appropriate Bylaws, which Bylaws will be subject to further review and approval by the ICANN community.).
+The subsections below explain the Sole MemberCMSM Model however.
+(As with any model, it is important to note anticipated that the CMSM is currently based on the initial workthere may be a level of external legal counsel on this topic and detail that work is ongoing to fully develop all aspectsmust be resolved in the drafting of this model.appropriate Bylaws, which Bylaws will be subject to further review and approval by the ICANN community.).